- Visiting Us

 If you are troubled with the neighbour’s cats, have you heard of the kind cat deterrent named Silent Roar?
 This is a green product containing no artificial chemicals just pellets that have been soaked in lion dung, dried then sterilised.
 Spread the pellets amongst your borders and even the bravest of cats will retreat, leaving your garden cat free.
 A carton of this non-toxic product is available to purchase from our sundries shop.
 Under normal weather conditions an application will be effective for up to three months.

 Hellebores have now finished flowering and the old foliage and flower stems should be removed.
-The foliage is often infected with Blackspot and other diseases which if not removed will infect the new foliage and so spoil your plants next year.
+The foliage is often infected with a type of Blackspot and other diseases which if not removed will infect the new foliage and so spoil your plants next year.
 Never compost infected foliage.

 It’s a good time to make a trip to the nursery to select your herbs for adding zest to your favourite recipes.
 A herb pot planted just outside your kitchen door can make an attractive feature as well as being extremely useful.
 There is a vast selection of different herbs available whatever your particular taste and they are extremely easy to grow.

 As deciduous shrubs finish flowering they should be pruned and trained, removing the dead flowering heads and any dead or damaged growth.
 A feed of any general fertilizer and a good mulch of compost will pay dividends, promoting new growth over the summer months that will provide you with a stunning display of flowers next spring.

 Oriental Poppies, Lupins and Delphiniums should all have the dead flower spikes removed as soon as they have finished flowering.
 In the case of the Poppies the foliage can also be cut back to tidy them.
 This will encourage new growth that if you are lucky will produce a few more flowers later in the summer.